IFB-ElixirFr/DS-DM-training/docs/Programme.md

 ## Address

-Due to COVID-19 and travel restriction, ELIXIR-FR and ELIXIR-LU are deciding to deliver this course online.
+Due to COVID-19 and travel restriction, ELIXIR-FR and ELIXIR-LU have decided to deliver this course online.

-The course will be held over for four consecutive mornings.
+The course will be held over four consecutive mornings.
 Course are 9:00-12:30 CET from 5th to 8th Octobre, 2020

 ## Course Programme